skuodi/StarlinkFob_Peplinkv3/README.md

 Implement cell signalLevel as icon or line draw displaying cell signal level like you see on a phone. (should occupy at most two squares)
 You can use TFT_GREY as the disabled signal line, and blue as the enabled line, or see what you come up with.
 ```

+- Cellular signal indicator added as 5 separate icons each showing a different signal level.
+Displays on Cellular type WAN details page and WAN summary page

 ### 7. Add router reboot option
 ```